wxcctechsummit/wxcclabguides/LTRCCT-2012/Home.md

 <img align="middle" src="Images/Home.jpg" width="1000" />

+Welcome to Cisco Live Flow Builder Lab !!,

-Welcome, this lab will handhold from the basics to advanced topic in Webex Contact Center Flow Buidler.
+>This lab will handhold you from the basics to advanced concepts in Webex Contact Center Flow Buidler.